-Special Precautions & Warnings:Children: American ginseng is POSSIBLY SAFE for children when taken by mouth appropriately, short-term.
-A specific American ginseng extract called CVT-E002 (Cold-FX, Afexa Life Sciences, Canada) has been used in doses of 4.5-26 mg daily for 3 days in children 3-12 years-old.
+Special Precautions & Warnings:Children: American ginseng is POSSIBLY SAFE ffor children when taken by mouth, short-term.
+A specific American ginseng extract called CVT-E002 (Cold-FX, Afexa Life Sciences) has been used in doses of 4.5-26 mg/kg daily for 3 days in children 3-12 years of age.

 Diabetes: American ginseng might lower blood sugar.
 In people with diabetes who are taking medications to lower blood sugar, adding American ginseng might lower it too much.
 Monitor your blood sugar closely if you have diabetes and use American ginseng.

 Hormone-sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: American ginseng preparations that contain chemicals called ginsenosides might act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, don't use American ginseng that contains ginsenosides.
 However, some American ginseng extracts have had the ginsenosides removed (Cold-FX, Afexa Life Sciences, Canada).
 American ginseng extracts such as these that contain no ginsenosides or contain only a low concentration of ginsenosides do not appear to act like estrogen.

 Trouble sleeping (insomnia): High doses of American ginseng have been linked with insomnia.
 If you have trouble sleeping, use American ginseng with caution.